garyrob/r0prover-python/README.md

   receipt_2 = future_2.result()
 ```

+### Supported versions

+Currently, the library is compiled with CUDA 12.3.
+There is a risk that it would not work with other versions of CUDA and
+would require compilation from the source.

 ### License

 As mentioned in [pyproject.toml](pyproject.toml), this Python module, listed on PyPI, is under MIT and Apache 2 licenses.